-This impressive Tree is large and the trunk may become buttressed with age and in some cases reaches 60+m high with a diameter of up to 4,5m.
+This is a large, impressive Tree and may, in some cases, reach 60+m high.
+The trunk may be up to 4,5m and may become buttressed with age.
 The much-branched crown may be elongated or rounded.
 Branching occurs high up the trunk.
 New growth is red.
-Bark is grey to brown and tends to flake.
+The grey to brown Bark tends to flake.

-The Leaves are large – up to 30cm long, spirally arranged and paripinnate (compound leaf ending in a pair of leaflets).
+The spirally arranged and paripinnate (compound leaf ending in a pair of leaflets) Leaves are large – up to 30cm long.
 There are 2-7 pairs of entire (with a continuous margin, not in any way indented but may be hairy) Leaflets which are opposite or nearly so.
 Each hairless, oblong-elliptic leaflet is up to 17 x 7cm.
 The Blade is dark, glossy green above and much lighter below.
-Young leaves are pink.
+Young leaves are pink (photo 785).
 Lateral veins are visible on both surfaces.
 The Margin is smooth and rolled under.
 The Apex may end abruptly with a pointed tip.
 The Base is asymmetric and broadly tapering to rounded.
 The Petiole (stalk of leaf) is up to 7cm long.
 Petiolules (leaflet stalks) are up to 1,5cm long.
 Stipules (basal appendages of the petiole) are absent.
 Young leaves are red.

-Fruit is an ovate, erect, woody Capsule (a dry fruit resulting from the maturing of a compound ovary – of more than one carpel – usually opening at maturity by one or more lines of dehiscence).
-It is up to 8cm in diameter and splits into 4-5 valves (the units or pieces into which the capsule splits, or divides in dehiscing) and contains many flattened, narrowly winged Seeds.
+The ovate and erect Fruit is a woody Capsule (a dry fruit resulting from the maturing of a compound ovary – of more than one carpel – usually opening at maturity by one or more lines of dehiscence).
+It is up to 8cm in diameter and splits into 4-5 valves (the units or pieces into which the capsule splits, or divides in dehiscing).
+The fruit contains many flattened, narrowly winged Seeds.
 (Mar-Sep).

 Distribution & Ecology

-These trees are commonly found in evergreen forests at medium to low altitudes – up to 1 500m and where the rainfall is in excess of 1 200mm per annum.
+The ideal Location for these trees is in evergreen forests at medium to low altitudes – up to 1 500m, where the rainfall is in excess of 1 200mm per annum.
 They occur in Zimbabwe, Mozambique, Zambia, Tanzania, Malawi, Congo, DRC, Tanzania, Angola and northwards.
-Glossy eggs from the female moth (Heteronygmia dissimilis) are laid on the bark.
+The female moth (Heteronygmia dissimilis) lays glossy eggs on the bark.
 These develop into hairy larvae, which move to the leaves and can almost defoliate the tree.
 Hypsipyla grandella and H. robusta are borers that can also create major problems.

 The Bark has a bitter taste.
 The Wood is hard, and the heartwood is borer and termite resistant.
 It is reddish with an attractive grain, takes a good polish and works easily.
-It is used for canoe and furniture making, for fuel and charcoal manufacture.
+It is used for canoe, furniture making, for fuel and charcoal manufacture.
 The stem, bark and seeds contain Limonoids, which also cause the bitter taste in citrus fruit.
-The tree is grown in plantations in the RSA.
+The tree occurs in plantations in the RSA.
 The wood has a moderate density of about 620kg per cubic m.
 This deep shade tree grows up to 1m per year.
 It is easily grown from seed.